Quantum circuits¶

 Quantum functions are a restricted subset of Python functions, adhering to the following constraints:

-loops, but in general they must not depend on the parameters of the function.The quantum function must always return either a single or a tuple of measured observable values, by applying a measurement function to a qubit observable or continuous-value observable.
+• The quantum function must always return either a single or a tuple of measurement values, by applying a measurement function to the qubit register.
+The most common example is to measure the expectation value of a qubit observable or continuous-value observable.

 Note

-Defining a device¶
+Defining a device

 To run—and later optimize—a quantum circuit, one needs to first specify a computational device.

-class, and can represent either a simulator or hardware device.
-They can be
+The device is an instance of the Device class, and can represent either a simulator or hardware device.
+They can be instantiated using the device loader.

 dev = qml.device('default.qubit', wires=2, shots=1000)